What is C2PA? A Guide to Content Provenance

 What is the main difference between C2PA and AI detection?
 C2PA proactively records a file's secure history from its source, providing verifiable facts.
 AI detection reactively guesses if a file is fake by searching for artifacts, a method that is becoming less reliable as AI technology improves.

 Is C2PA too technical for the average user?
 No. While the underlying standard is technical, its implementation in products is designed to be user-friendly.
-Companies integrating C2PA, including Lumethic, are focused on abstracting the complexity away to provide a seamless user experience.
+Companies integrating C2PA, including Lumethic, are focused on abstracting the complexity away to provide a simple user experience.